Dit05/ultrakrill/README.md

 You automatically move to the right, and must avoid obstacles and enemies to survive as long as possible.
 Your health slowly drains over time, and must be restored by consuming blood.
 There are 9 layers, each of which has you moving faster and encountering more patterns than the previous.

 ### Level elements
-- Blocks a limited number of shots and damages you when ran into.
+- **Wall**: Blocks a limited number of shots and damages you when ran into.
-- Looks cool but its only purpose is to damage you.
+- **Fire**: Looks cool but its only purpose is to damage you.
-- One of the two kinds of enemies.
+- **Filth**: One of the two kinds of enemies.
 Doesn't do much, but is a good source of blood.
-- The other kind of enemy.
+- **Imp**: The other kind of enemy.
 Occasionally shoots balls of Hell Energy at you.

-- Press *fire* in the main menu to start playing.
+Press *fire* in the main menu to start playing.
 The intro can be fast-forwarded with *down*, or skipped entirely with *fire*.

 ### Controls
 Use *up* to jump, and *down* to slide.